Three Ducal Ministers

 The Three Ducal Ministers (三公 (Sāngōng)), also translated as the Three Dukes, Three Excellencies, or the Three Lords, was the collective name for the three highest officials in Ancient China and Imperial China.
 These posts were abolished by Cao Cao in 208 AD and replaced with the position of Grand Chancellor.
 When Cao Cao's son Cao Pi became King of Wei after his father's death, he reinstated the three positions.
 Hua Xin was made Chancellor, Jia Xu was made Grand Commandant and Wang Lang was made Grand Secretary.
 When Cao Pi declared himself emperor in late 220, Hua Xin was made Cao Wei's first Minister of the Masses, Jia Xu remained as Grand Commandant, and Wang Lang was made the first Minister of Works.

 Overview

 Each minister was responsible for different areas of government, but the boundaries were often blurred.
 Together, the Three Ducal Ministers were the emperor's closest advisors.
-Toward the end of a dynasty, the positions were often sold to men of wealth to raise state revenue.

 Starting in the late Shang dynasty and Zhou dynasty, the top three were: